aelia-co/woocommerce-product-bundles-bundle-sells/README.md

 * are easier to discover; and
 * convert immediately.

-However, bundle-sells _must_ be used sparingly -- offerring many and/or unrelated options _can_ have a negative impact on conversion.
-Use bundle-sells to offer relevant, helpful recommendations.
-If in doubt, look for strong, data-driven evidence to support your decisions.
+However, bundle-sells _must_ be used sparingly -- offerring many and/or unrelated options may have a negative impact on conversion.
+Use bundle-sells to offer **relevant**, **helpful** recommendations.
+If in doubt, look for strong, **data-driven evidence** to support your decisions.

 ### Important